pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 data, a user works with smaller objects, extracted from the full dataset using ``cut``.
 This is for multiple reasons including:

-- The 4-dimensional dataset is impossible to visualise, so only 3-d (through slice-o-matic), 2-d and 1-d cuts can be easily represented.
+- The 4-dimensional dataset is impossible to visualise, as only 3-d (through slice-o-matic), 2-d and 1-d cuts can be easily represented.
 - The entire dataset is often too large to fit in the memory of most computers.